Solar

 The Grass Valley Solar Project will be a power generation resource for 30 years or more, providing significant economic development and funding for local public services.
 LRE prioritizes responsibly sourced, U.S.-made components and local labor.
 The low-cost, emission-free power supply will help meet domestic energy needs.

-As a dedicated member of the community, Grass Valley Solar will continue to work hard to earn the trust of our neighbors.
-Our involvement goes well beyond job creation, economic investment, and providing clean, renewable energy.
-We strive to build lasting partnerships with civic leaders and property owners.
-Throughout the life of all our project, we pride ourselves on being fully transparent in our communication and highly responsive to public feedback.
-We also believe being involved means giving back.
-LRE works to advance many important causes and community efforts through corporate giving, including education, the environment, health and human services, the arts, community projects, and diversity efforts.
+As a dedicated member of the community, LRE will work hard to be a good neighbor.
+Our involvement goes beyond economic investment, job creation and providing emission-free energy.
+We strive to build lasting partnerships with local government, community organizations and individual neighbors.
+Throughout the life of the project, we pride ourselves on being open in our communication and responsive to feedback, and to ongoing community investment.

 Planning